beetbox/beets/docs/plugins/replaygain.rst

 The target level can be modified to any target dB with the ``targetlevel``option (default: 89 dB).

-The use of ReplayGain can cause clipping if the average volume of a song is below the target level.
-By default a "prevent clipping" feature named ``noclip`` is enabled to reduce the amount of ReplayGain adjustment to whatever amount would keep clipping from occurring.

 ReplayGain allows to make consistent the loudness of a whole album while allowing the dynamics from song to song on the album to remain intact.
 This is called 'Album Gain' (especially important for classical music albums with large loudness